 Yes.
-If you have GDPR forms enabled for an audience, you can import contacts who have given GDPR-friendly consent for marketing permissions.
+If you have GDPR-friendly forms enabled for an audience, you can import contacts who have given GDPR-friendly consent for marketing permissions.

 Can I view marketing permissions in an audience export?

 Yes.
 If you export a GDPR-enabled audience, one CSV file header will match the GDPR form field label in your segments.
 This field will display each marketing permission the contact has opted-in to.

 How do I fully delete a contact's data?

-Choose the Remove contacts option from the Actions menu on the contact table or profile page, then choose Permanently delete.
+Choose the Remove contact option from the Actions menu on the profile page, then choose Permanently delete.
 To delete more than one contact at the same time, navigate to the Data Management Tool page and choose Permanently Delete.
 This action permanently removes all of a contact’s personal information and anonymizes their data in your reports.
 After you delete a contact, you won’t be able to add them back to your audience.
 For step-by-step instructions on this process, read Delete Contacts.

 If one of your contacts asks us to remove their data from every account in Mailchimp, we'll notify you with an email.
-After you receive the email, you'll have 30 days to delete the contact from every audience they're in, as well as any connected integrations.
+You are required to consider whether you have a legal obligation to respond to and address this individual's deletion request in accordance with your obligations under applicable laws.

 Can I translate GDPR fields in Mailchimp's signup forms?

 Can I make the Options field on GDPR forms required?

 Yes.
 When you edit the fields on your GDPR-friendly form, check the box next to Require at least one option.
-If this is enabled for your form, at least one marketing permission checkbox before they can submit the form.
+If this is enabled for your form, a contact must select at least one marketing permission checkbox before they can submit the form.
 We suggest making any field related to email marketing a required field or enabling double opt-in.
 We recommend this so that the contact can’t submit the form and get added as a Subscribed contact to your audience without selecting how they would like to hear from you.